Theresa Amato: Book

 In 2009, the New Press (New York) published Amato's book, "Grand Illusion, The Myth of Voter Choice in a Two-Party Tyranny", which advocates for drastic electoral reforms.
 Amato's knowledge of election law was termed by 'Publishers Weekly' as "encyclopedic," and the publisher of 'Ballot Access News' called it "the best book ever written on ballot access".

 In 1997, Amato was named by The American Lawyer as one of the "future leaders of the legal profession" and one of the country's "45 young lawyers (under 45) whose vision and commitment are changing lives."

 She was named in 1998 by Harvard Law School as a Wasserstein Public Interest Law Fellow.
 In 1999 and 2000, respectively, Amato received both the NYU Law and Loyola Law Chicago Public Service Awards.

 In 2002, Harvard's Institute of Politics at the John F. Kennedy School of Government named Amato a Fellow.
 She led there a seminar entitled "Mobilizing for Justice: How to Take on the System and Make a Difference."

 She has written for several publications on human rights, politics.
-Mother of two, she also writes about Italian-Americans and she has a regular column on parenting in Fra Noi.
+Mother of two, she also writes about Italian-Americans and she had a regular column on parenting in Fra Noi.

-She teaches a course called "Advocating for Social Justice in Illinois" at Northeastern Illinois University.
-At Loyola Law School Chicago, she teaches the course "Community Lawyering and Civic Rights"(Fall 2013).
+She taught a course called "Advocating for Social Justice in Illinois" at Northeastern Illinois University.
+At Loyola Law School Chicago, she taught the course "Community Lawyering and Civic Rights"(Fall 2013).

-She is writing a book about public interest lawyering and the legal profession, to be published in 2014.
+She is writing a book about public interest lawyering and the legal profession.